Skip to Main Content

 Online library resources should be accessible to all.
 If you find any of our digital texts inaccessible and have a referral from the Student Health and Wellbeing team, we can supply you with an alternative format.
 See our alternative formats guidance for more information.

-The RNIB provide guidance on reading in your preferred format.
+RNIB Bookshare provide guidance on reading in your preferred format.

 Accessibility tools in e-books